Answers to our most frequently asked questions on importing ornamental aquatic species can be found below.

 Q. Do I need to pay a fee to register?

 Q. What can I do if my username and password do not work?

 Please contact firstname.lastname@example.org for assistance.

 Q. What if I am getting cold water fish which is part of a larger consignment destined for the UK?

 Ireland’s certification requirements for split consignments, i.e. where one part is destined for the UK and one part is destined for Ireland, is that any stock destined for Ireland must travel with a separate health certificate detailing the Irish destination.
-Once the UK leaves the European Union, these animals will need to enter Ireland via a Border Inspection Post.
+Once the UK leaves the European Union, these animals will need to enter Ireland via a Border Control Post.

 Q. Where can I find more information on EU fish health legislative requirements in relation to ornamental trade